A warm golden-hour photograph of a Punjabi peengh swing with an embroidered phulkari dupatta and juttis resting on it, in a Punjab village

 Before she wears it, she unties it.

 Every Teeyan travels in a keepsake that is meant to be kept.
-Olive and bone, sealed by hand — Italian calm around Punjabi craft.
+Olive and bone, sealed by hand — quiet outside, Punjab within.

 The full Teeyan olive packaging suite — keepsake box, muslin-wrapped suit, hangtag and story card